 "We need to start being more determined about how we deliver accountability and look at whether state regulation is enough," Casey said in April (Greenwire, April 21).

 Despite the exemption granted by Congress for fracturing, EPA has made increased oversight of energy extraction one of its six "National Enforcement Priorities" for 2011 to 2013, according to the agency's website, which highlights coal and "new techniques for oil and gas extraction."
 EPA's press release on the Texas order points to the Web page about the enforcement priorities.

-The Texas Railroad Commission issued a release that did not speak to the safety of the residents.
+The Texas Railroad Commission issued a <a href:>release that did not speak to the safety of the residents.
 It did note that the well water comes from an aquifer that is 200 feet deep.
 Range's wells are more than a mile deep.
 It also stresses that the commission has been in close contact with EPA.